Colored Orphan Asylum

-The Colored Orphan Asylum was in New York City, from 1836 to 1946.
+The Association for the Benefit of Colored Orphans (renamed the Colored Orphan Asylum in 1844) was founded by a group of New York-based Quakers in 1836.
+This was among the first orphanages in that to provided housing, training, and employment specifically for African-American orphans.

 It housed on average four hundred children annually and was mostly managed by women.
 Its first location was on Fifth Avenue between 42nd and 43rd Streets in Midtown Manhattan, a four-story building with two wings.
 The Colored Orphan Asylum was burned down by Irish mobs on July 13, 1863 during the first day of the New York Draft Riots.
 It was rebuilt by Quakers in 1867 in Upper Manhattan and in 1907 moved to Riverdale in the Bronx.